Having a problem figuring out which electrical wire is hot? Or are both wires the same color? Here are some tips to help you find out.

 Which electrical wire is hot?

 There are two types of wires: the hot and the neutral.
-The hot wire is the one that carries electricity and is usually red, while the neutral wire is white.
-You can determine which wire is hot or neutral by using a noncontact voltage tester.
+The hot wire is the one that carries electricity and is usually red or black, while the neutral wire is white.
+You can determine which wire is hot or neutral by using a non contact voltage tester.
 The hot wire gives a visual or audible alert.
-The neutral wire is usually white or black.
+The neutral wire is usually white.
 When you have a question like, which electrical wire is hot?, just follow these steps.

 The positive, or the hot wire, is the one that receives electricity from the power source.
 It carries electricity and should be treated as such.
 If you need to repair a faulty hot wire, make sure you disconnect the power first.
-InspectAPedia is a completely neutral site.
 The authors have no relationships with advertisers or their products.
 The information contained on this website is true and accurate.
 The site will also give you tips to prevent electrical fires by helping you learn how to safely conduct an electrical repair.

 How do I know which wire is hot?